sisidjidji/Read05/README.md

 # Read05

 # introduction:
-CSS Cascading Style Sheets is a stylesheet language used to describe the presentation of a document written in HTML
+CSS Cascading Style Sheets is a stylesheet language used to describe the presentation of a document written in HTML .

+CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts.
+It allows to adapt the presentation to different types of devices, such as large screens, small screens, or printers.

 # CSS VOCABULARY: